 Bartram Covered Bridge II

-This limited edition print is signed and numbered by the artist.
+This open edition print is individually hand-signed by the artist.
 It is reproduced from the original Acrylic painting of the same name, using the highest quality craftsmanship on fine, neutral pH balanced paper.

 The Kissing Bridge